DanieliPatino/Election_Analysis/README.md

 It will also show how many voted their opponents received with their percentages.
 We also provided the county with the most votes and how many votes the other counties received for comparison.

+Here are two examples on how this script can be modified to be used for other elections-
-With this script we can also determine future elections not only for Colorado, but for other states, or even presidential elections.
+1. With this script we can also determine future elections not only for Colorado, but for other states, or even presidential elections.
-	If we needed to look for different states, once we are given the correct information, we can just change "counties" to "states" to determine the which states get the highest number or voters.
+	- If we needed to look for different states, once we are given the correct information, we can just change "counties" to "states" to determine the which states get the highest number or voters.
-We can also determine what counties have the smallest numbers of voters to figure out a way to boost those numbers.
+2. We can also determine what counties have the smallest numbers of voters to figure out a way to boost those numbers.
-	If we need to search for the lowest counties with the lowest voters numbers, we would need to change "largest" to "lowest" under lines 31-33 for the data to provide those counties that need a boost in voters.
+	- If we need to search for the lowest counties with the lowest voters numbers, we would need to change "largest" to "lowest" under lines 31-33 for the data to provide those counties that need a boost in voters.